Senate set to vote to protect same-sex marriages

 Lawmakers are moving forward with the vote Tuesday afternoon after securing essential Republican support during a procedural vote on Monday.
 With bipartisan support, the legislation is expected to clear the Senate Tuesday, then head back to the House where it is expected to be passed quickly and sent to the president's desk to be signed into law.

 Amendments to the original House-passed bill, led by GOP negotiators Sens.
-Susan Collins, Thom Tillis and Rob Portman, make sure that nonprofit religious organizations are not required to help preform a same-sex marriage.
+Susan Collins, Thom Tillis and Rob Portman, make sure that nonprofit religious organizations are not required to help perform a same-sex marriage.

 Earlier this month, 12 Republicans joined 50 Democrats in a vote that ended debate on the measure, avoiding a filibuster, and permitting the legislation to advance toward a final vote in the chamber.